NickDrake117/GNNkeras/README.md

 To perform models training and testing, run:

-    # note that gnn and lgnn are already compiled in starter.py
+    # note that gnn and lgnn are already compiled in starter.py.
+In particular, lgnn is compiled to learn in 'parallel mode'
     from starter import gnn, lgnn, gTr_Generator, gTe_Generator, gVa_Generator

     epochs = 200